Swathika-P/Task-Keeper/README.md

 ## Usage

-- To add a new task, click on the "Add Task" button and enter the task details.
+- To add a new task, click on the "+" button and enter the task details.
 - To delete a task, click on the delete icon next to the task.
-- To mark a task as complete, click on the checkbox next to the task.

 ## Technologies Used

 - React
 - Vite
+- Material-UI

 ## Contributing